Unity-Technologies/SynthDet/README.md

 For feedback, bugs, or other issues please file a GitHub issue and the Unity Computer Vision team will investigate the issue as soon as possible.

 ## Citation
-If you find this package useful, consider citing it using:
+If you find this project useful, consider citing it using:

 ```
 @misc{synthdet2020,